 Aim 3.
 The Systems Biology Cycle: The feedback from analysis to subsequent experiment.
 Testing new candidate TF hubs and TF cooperation predicted from refined network models.

-Rationale: Due to the iterative nature of the Systems Biology approach [Gutierrez 2005], the network models from Aim 2, will in turn predict new/refined network models, and new TF perturbation experiments to perform in Aim 3.
+Rationale: In the spirit of the iterative Systems Biology approach [Gutierrez 2005], the network models from Aim 2, will in turn predict new/refined network models, and new TF perturbation experiments to perform in Aim 3.
 Our network models in Aim 2 will also indicate whether TFs may act in concert (or antagonistically) in controlling the expression of the genes in the N-assimilatory network.
-In the iterative cycle, the results from Aim 3 will in turn be fed back into refine network models in Aim 2.
+In the iterative cycle, the results from Aim 3 will in turn be fed back to refine the network models in Aim 2.

 Approach: We will test TFtarget relationships for new candidate TF hubs identified in Aim 2 using the transient “NetWalk” DEX-inducible system described in Aim 1B.
 To test for TF1-TF2 cooperation, we will use two complementary approaches: (i) Co-expression of TF1 and TF2 in the transient protoplast DEX-system, (ii) Testing of TF cooperation using a genetic approach in the transient expression system, as described below.

 Aim 3A.
 Perturbation studies for new candidate TFs: In this subaim, we will functionally validate TFtargets (using approaches described in Aim 1) for new TFs identified in Aim 2.
-These may include, for example TFs for which TFtarget relationships are the hardest for our learned networks (in Aim 2) to predict based only on transcriptome data from wild-type plants (Alessia asks- Why are they hard to predict?.
-We also anticipate that pipeline analysis of new time-series data for organic-N signaling generated in Aim 1A, will identify TFs that are activated early in the cascade (e.g. within 3-9 min), which may or may not have emerged in our steady state experiments (2 hrs treatment) [Gutierrez et al 2008].
+These may include TFs that are hubs in steady state or time series experiments or TFs that are believed to affect critical genes.
 As we observed in our nitrate studies, [Krouk et al 2010] time series experiments for organic-N networks may uncover TFs which were not found to be regulated in steady state studies.
-The kinetic network models will also indicate which TFs may have the most influence based on their out-degree (“hubbiness”) in the network, or based on the phenotypic importance of their target genes, for example based on their position in the pathway.

 Aim 3B.
 Testing TF cooperation in the N-assimilatory network.
-Our refined network models generated in Aim 2, will suggest TF pairs that may cooperate to regulate target genes in the network.
+Our refined network models generated in Aim 2 will suggest TF pairs that may cooperate to regulate target genes in the network.
 We will use two complementary approaches to test TF cooperation: (i) co-expression of TF1/TF2 using the DEX-protoplast system (see Aim 1B) & (ii) using DEX-TF1 in combination with genetic perturbation of tf2, as described below.